Low carbon and renewable energy economy, UK: 2023

 Nôl i'r tabl cynnwys

 This bulletin outlines low carbon and renewable energy economy (LCREE) turnover and employment trends.
-Our accompanying dataset gives more detail on these, as well as trade, acquisitions, and disposals statistics.
+Our accompanying datasets also give trade, acquisitions, and disposals statistics.

-UK businesses are considered part of the LCREE if they report activity in one or more of 17 defined sectors.
+UK business activity is considered part of the LCREE if they report activity in one or more of 17 defined sectors.
 Many of these sectors are small, and LCREE is a secondary activity for many businesses.
-Because of this, similar LCREE sectors can be further aggregated into groups.
-More information can be found in Section 5: Glossary.
+Given the uncertainty in estimates for individual LCREE sectors, data presented in this bulletin combine similar sectors into larger groups.
+For more information, see Section 6: Glossary

 We collect these data from businesses annually.
 All financial estimates in this bulletin are given in current prices as provided by the survey respondents; no inflation adjustments have been made.

-Low carbon and renewable energy economy: UK and by country
+Low carbon and renewable energy economy in the UK and by country

-Sectors with similar activity can be further combined into six larger groups.
-More information can be found in Section 5: Glossary.
+We combine sectors with similar activity into six larger groups.
+More information can be found in Section 6: Glossary

-Figure 1: The low carbon electricity group had the largest LCREE turnover increase in 2022, rising by 53% to £29.0 billion
+Figure 1: The low carbon electricity group had a LCREE turnover of £25.8 billion, the highest in 2023

 Embed code